JonathanKelsi/pwnable.kr/fd.md

 -r--r----- 1 fd_pwn root   50 Jun 11  2014 flag
 ```

-It looks like we have a binary file, a source code file, and a flag file.
+We have a binary file, a source code file, and a flag file.
 We cannot read the flag file, but we can read the source code and execute the binary file.
 Let's take a look at the source code:

 ```c
 #include <stdio.h>